 Thoroughly rinse your sponge or use a clean rag moistened with hot water to wipe up excess baking soda.
 Looks so much better.

-Heavy Tile or Grout Cleaning
+Heavy Tile or Grout Cleaning with baking soda

 If you find a tough stain, like this one I spotted in the grout, it’s time to amp up the cleaning regimen one more notch with some borax and super washing soda.